-Introduction to Collective Worship in our Catholic School
+Introduction to Prayer and Liturgy in our Catholic School

-Collective worship in a Catholic school is concerned with the revelation of God's presence so that praise, honour and thanksgiving may be given to Him.
-Collective worship should strengthen this eucharistic community, which is called together to give witness to Jesus Christ.
-Collective worship is this community's response to God, which invites us to enter into a loving relationship with Him, made possible by the life, death and resurrection of Jesus Christ.
+Prayer and Liturgy in a Catholic school is concerned with the revelation of God's presence so that praise, honour and thanksgiving may be given to Him.
+Prayer and Liturgy should strengthen this eucharistic community, which is called together to give witness to Jesus Christ.
+Prayer and Liturgy is this community's response to God, which invites us to enter into a loving relationship with Him, made possible by the life, death and resurrection of Jesus Christ.

 This policy is to support the liturgical life of the school by providing guidelines for various acts of worship from the individual, to class prayer times, to Masses with the parish and the wider community.
-We also recognise the rich multicultural society within which we live.
-We reflect other cultures in our worship and teachings where appropriate.
-We compare faiths to enable us to deepen our understanding of our own faith.

-The Aims of Collective Worship
+The Aims of Prayer and Liturgy

-Collective worship is an integral part of our daily school life and fulfils all legal requirements.
-We believe that collective worship:
+Prayer and Liturgy is an integral part of our daily school life and fulfils all legal requirements.
+We believe that prayer and liturgy:

-- provides a quality experience and is fundamental to the life of the school. - provides the opportunity for pupils to worship and give glory to God. - allows time to consider spiritual and moral issues and to explore beliefs. - encourages participation and response, whether through active involvement in the presentation of worship or through listening to and joining in the worship offered. - develops community spirit, promotes a common ethos and shared values, and reinforces positive attitudes. - experiences a sense of belonging and develops community spirit through planned opportunities throughout the year. - gives pupils positive liturgical experiences, appropriate to their age. - develops children's skills that enable them to prepare, organise and lead worship.
+- provides a quality experience and is fundamental to the life of the school. - provides the opportunity for pupils to pray and give glory to God. - allows time to consider spiritual and moral issues and to explore beliefs. - encourages participation and response, whether through active involvement in the presentation of liturgy or through listening to and joining in the liturgy offered. - develops community spirit, promotes a common ethos and shared values, and reinforces positive attitudes. - experiences a sense of belonging and develops community spirit through planned opportunities throughout the year. - gives pupils positive liturgical experiences, appropriate to their age. - develops children's skills that enable them to prepare, organise and lead prayer.